 The Associate in Arts in Theatre Arts for Transfer, also called the Theatre Arts AA-T Degree, consists of courses and training allowing students to pursue entry-level positions as performers and technicians or to continue their study in the discipline toward a B.A. or Graduate degree.
 College of the Desert offers transfer agreements with California State Universities, the University of California systems and independent colleges and universities.
 The Theatre Arts AA-T requires students to complete 60 CSU transferable units including completion of CSU GE or IGETC and 18 units in the major with a cumulative GPA of 2.0 or better.
 Title 5 requires that students must earn a "C" or better in all courses required for the major or area of emphasis.
 There are no additional graduation requirements.

 Students should consult with a counselor when planning to complete the degree for more information on university admission and transfer requirements.

+Course Code Title Units

-Required Core Courses Units
+Required Core Courses

 TA 001 Introduction to Theatre 3

 TA 002 Acting I 3

-Select maximum of 3 units from either Rehearsal and Performance or Technical Theatre Practicum: 3
+Select maximum of 3 units from either Rehearsal and 3

+Performance or Technical Theatre Practicum:

-Rehearsal and Performance (maximum 3 units)
+Rehearsal and P erformance (maximum 3 units)

-TA 020 Play Production - Acting
+TA 020 Play Production - Acting 1

-TA 021 Play Production - Acting
+TA 021 Play Production - Acting 2

-TA 022 Play Production - Acting
+TA 022 Play Production - Acting 3

-or Technical T heater Practicum (maximum 3 units)
+or Technical The ater Practicum (maximum 3 units)

-TA 030 Technical Theatre Production
+TA 030 Technical Theatre Production 1

-TA 031 Technical Theatre Production
+TA 031 Technical Theatre Production 2

-TA 032 Technical Theatre Production
+TA 032 Technical Theatre Production 3

 List A

-Select 3 cours es from the following: 9
+Select 3 courses from the following: 9

-TA 003 Acting II
+TA 003 Acting II 3

-TA 004 Script Analysis
+TA 004 Script Analysis 3

-TA 009 Stagecraft
+TA 009 Stagecraft 3

-TA 010 Introduction to Design & Production
+TA 010 Introduction to Design & Production 3

-TA 080 Theatre Makeup
+TA 080 Theatre Makeup 3

-3 units max rimum from the following if not used in core
+3 units maxim 3 units maximum from the following if not used in core

-TA 020 Play Production - Acting
+TA 020 Play Production - Acting 1

-TA 021 Play Production - Acting
+TA 021 Play Production - Acting 2

-TA 022 Play Production - Acting
+TA 022 Play Production - Acting 3

-Or 3 units n naximum from the following if not used in core
+Or 3 units maximum from the following if not used in core

-TA 030 Technical Theatre Production
+TA 030 Technical Theatre Production 1

-TA 031 Technical Theatre Production
+TA 031 Technical Theatre Production 2

-TA 032 Technical Theatre Production
+TA 032 Technical Theatre Production 3

-Required Subt rotal 18
+Required Subtot al 18

-Select one of the following: 1 37-39
+Select one of the e following: 37-39

-CSU Genera al Education (p.
-68)
+CSU General Education (p.

-IGETC Patt ern (p.
 71)

+IGETC Patteri n (p.
+75)

-Transferable E units) 2 Electives (as needed to reach 60 transferable
+Transferable Ele units) ctives (as needed to reach 60 transferable

-DEGREE TOTA L 60
+DEGREE TOTAL 60